Residential Cabinet Manufacturer Selects Duplin County for New Operation

 A performance-based grant of $425,000 to Warsawing Cabinets, LLC from the One North Carolina Fund will help with Design Mode Cabinetry's location to North Carolina.
 Design Mode Cabinetry is the trade name for the company.
 The One NC Fund provides financial assistance to local governments to help attract economic investment and to create jobs.
 Companies receive no money upfront and must meet job creation and capital investment targets to qualify for payment.
 All One NC grants require matching participation from local governments and any award is contingent upon that condition being met.

-“We are excited to welcome Design Mode Cabinetry to Duplin County,” said N.C.
+“We are glad to welcome Design Mode Cabinetry to Duplin County,” said N.C.
 Senator Brent Jackson.
-“These good-paying jobs will have a positive impact on the livelihoods of our residents and we’re eager to support their operations.”
+“These good-paying jobs will create a great positive impact on the livelihoods of our residents.”

 “This is an outstanding win for our region and state,” said N.C.
 Representative Jimmy Dixon.
 “We appreciate the company's confidence in our community and all the partners that helped recruit this new addition to Warsaw.”